 Your field bag is essential to carry your gear, no matter where you may go birding. you will need a suitcase to carry all of your birding safari essentials but then you will also need to carry a field bag.

 Best Time for Birding

-Uganda birding can be done throughout the year however the best season for a birding safari is during the dry season in the months of January to March when forests are not slippery for hiking.
+Uganda birding can be done throughout the year however the best season for a birding safari is during the dry season of January to March when forests are not slippery for hiking.